 Redesigning a 35 years old logo for a Mexican metal casting company.

-After the client accepted our offer to redesign their website, we encouraged them to also redesign their logo.
-The question is: how much would you change a 35 years old logo?
-In this case study, we'll share with you the branding element that make the new logo happen.
+After the client accepted our offer to redesign their website, we encouraged them to also consider redesigning their logo.
+The question was: how much should we change a logo that has been around for 35 years?
+In this case study, we will share the branding elements that led to the creation of the new logo.

 About